 Annually, the assessor shall prepare an assessment roll that describes all taxable real and personal property in the township as of December 31 and its assessed and taxable values.

 The assessor presents the roll to the Board of Review by the Tuesday following the first Monday in March.
 The assessor must also send notices of assessment changes to property owners at least 10 days before the Tuesday following the first Monday in March.
 These are changes that will show up in the summer and winter tax bills in that year.
 If there are no changes in value for the upcoming year, the property owner will not receive an assessment change notice.

 The Board of Review meets in March and examines and adjusts the property values on the assessment roll as necessary and appropriate.
 Taxpayers who want to appeal their assessment must first go to the Board of Review in March.
 If they are denied an adjustment, they may then appeal to the Michigan Tax Tribunal.

 The assessor must deliver the certified tax roll to the treasurer by July 1 for the summer tax collection and by December 1 for the winter tax collection.

 Williams Township is in the process of updating the information on our property record cards in an attempt to comply with the State of Michigan recommendation that all parcels are reviewed every five years.
-Either myself, or an assistant will visit your home.
+The Williams Township Assessor may visit your home.
 No one will ask to enter your home.
 You will be asked a few questions and a few reference pictures will be taken from the outside of your home.
 If no one is home we will leave a form for you to complete and return.
-The only people that may visit your home are myself, Paul Arnold, Dorothy Martin, or Eric Hammerbacher .
-We all have name tags with picture ID's.
-If you have any questions, please address them to me or call the Township Office at 989-662-4241.
+The only people that may visit your home are Williams Township Assessor, Tod Fackler.
+If you have any questions, please call us at 989-662-4241 x14.